olle/talk-query-response/README.md

 This is not a flaw in the design, but a specific part of the Query/Response pattern.
-It is always up to the consumer of responses (the one that sent the query), to decide _how long_ it will continue to wait for, or read responses.
+It is always up to the consumer of responses (the one that sent the query), to decide _how long_ it will continue to read, or wait for any to arrive at all.
 The pattern does not force this or make any promises.

 There might be responses.
 There may be none, a single one or a huge amount.
 This is by design, and it forces us to think about important questions, early